francfly12/Autoconso_V3/README.md

 # Software
 Developped using Arduino IDE, but still a work in progress.
 Already provides readings of Volts, Amps, power.
+Will be enhanced and commented in english later.
+Avoids use of libraries.
 # Workflow
 - Develop main unit hardware, CI, 3D printed case.
 - Develop and test software for main unit.